-Instead, in environments where they are most easily exposed, such as processing and packaging, they’ll almost certainly hand down some form of punishment if, for whatever reason, they deem surrounding equipment or materials no longer suitable in resisting corrosion.
+Instead, in environments where they are most easily exposed, such as processing and packaging, they’ll almost certainly hand down some form of punishment if they deem surrounding equipment or materials no longer suitable in resisting corrosion.

 Aside from the fact that condensed water droplets can contaminate food and beverage products—through all sorts of impurities and microorganisms—they also create slipping and falling hazards on the ground.
 Studies have shown, for instance, that 30% percent of workplace injuries in the food & beverage industry can be traced back to accidental slips.

-So, in the event your cold storage facilities are prone to heavy traffic, what this means is that it won’t take long for regulators to call out accumulated condensation displayed by obvious water marks and puddles that put on-duty personnel in harm’s way.
+So, in the event your cold storage facilities are prone to heavy traffic, this means it won’t take long for regulators to call out accumulated condensation displayed by obvious water marks and puddles that put on-duty personnel in harm’s way.

 Infestation threats involving any number of bugs, insects, and pests are of dangerous concern for food safety, as they have been shown to spread diseases, damage products, and compromise the integrity of food and beverage environments.

-So while there are many alternatives out there that claim to “boost pest control,” most of them do so after intrusions have taken place.
+And while there are many alternatives that claim to “boost pest control,” most of them do so after intrusions have taken place.
 Keep in mind, however, that in specific areas where bugs and insects are likely to convene—such as warehouse and dumpster openings—this can happen almost regularly.